Don't isolate the QL muscle! Do these 3 exercises instead.

 This innocent muscle in the abdominal wall is routinely blamed for hip and lower back pain.
 But does the QL muscle deserve all this bad press?

 Today, I will defend the QL muscle.
-But not because it is some super-muscle that doesn’t contribute to chronic pain patterns.
+But not because it is some super-muscle.
+Quite the opposite.
+No one muscle is responsible for your pain.

 Putting all the blame on one muscle - whether it’s the QL, the glutes or the hamstrings - is an overly simplified and reductionist way of looking at the human body.